Linshan-Ding/DDQN_Fluid_Model/README.md

-# DDQN_Fluid_Model: An integrated scheduling framework based on deep reinforcement learning for multi-variety and small-batch flexible job shop scheduling
+# DDQN_Fluid_Model

-This is the code for the paper of An integrated scheduling framework based on deep reinforcement learning for multi-variety and small-batch flexible job shop scheduling with Pytorch.
+This is the code for the paper：

+**Data-driven integrated scheduling framework based on deep reinforcement learning and fluid model for multi-variety and small-batch flexible job shop scheduling**

 ## Requirements:
 ```